mickem/nscp-docs/reference/NSCAClient.rst

     | Length of payload (has to be same as on the server)

 .. option:: buffer-length
     :synopsis: Length of payload to/from the NRPE agent.
-This is a hard specific value so you have to \configure\" (read recompile) your NRPE agent to use the same value for it to work."
+This is a hard specific value so you have to "configure" (read recompile) your NRPE agent to use the same value for it to work.

     | Length of payload to/from the NRPE agent.
-This is a hard specific value so you have to \configure\" (read recompile) your NRPE agent to use the same value for it to work."
+This is a hard specific value so you have to "configure" (read recompile) your NRPE agent to use the same value for it to work.

 .. option:: ssl
     :synopsis: Initial an ssl handshake with the server.